servicetitan/Stl.Fusion.Samples/docs/tutorial/Part05.md

 }
 ```

-That's all on computed services.
-Let's summarize the most important
+That's all on compute services and methods.
+Let's summarize the most
-pieces:
+important parts:

 `IComputed<TOut>` has: